kartagis/lucy/README.md

   example speak ;
   ------
-  - hey lucy
   - help
   + you can learn the time
     - what time is it
+    - what time
+    - time
   + you can search
     - search drivers #to find the all drivers from pc
     - search folder name new file
+    - search all folder # to find the all folder from pc
     + search file name readme
       - open 6
-    - search all folder # to find the all folder from pc
     + search on web python
       - open 10
   + you can open drivers of your computer
     - open d driver
-    - open d c drivers
   + you can run defined applications on your desktop
-    - open application google chrome
+    - open google chrome application
-    - open application media player
+    - open media player application

 # you can check with commands instead of talking